kthcloud/showcase/README.md

 # 🤸 kthcloud/showcase
 Example projects on kthcloud - Take a look and get started deploying on kthcloud!

+## Fullstack
+This showcase will show you how to use kthcloud to setup a fullstack application.
+See the [instructions](/fullstack/README.md)

 ## Websockets
 The websockets example shows how websockets can be used, and are automatically upgraded to wss, http is also upgraded to https by our proxy.